Our team

 Partner

-Jonathan is ranked as a leading individual by Chambers (Band 1) and is listed in the Legal 500’s “Hall of Fame”.
+Jonathan is ranked as a leading individual by Chambers (Band 1) for Sport and is listed in the Legal 500’s “Hall of Fame” for Sport.
 The directories describe him as being “lauded by clients as ‘the absolute go-to person on regulatory matters’” and as being “the football litigator par excellence”.
 He is also ranked in the International Who’s Who of Sports & Entertainment Lawyers and has featured in profiles written by The Lawyer, the Times and Sport Business.
-Jonathan is a lecturer on the BASL/DMU Postgraduate Certificate in Sports Law and is a contributing author to “Sport: Law and Practice” and “Football and the Law”.
+Jonathan is a contributing author to “Sport: Law and Practice” and “Football and the Law”.

 Melanie Ellis